External agents

 - Set

-injectGatewayToken: truein your flow configuration file. - Remove the API key variables (for example,
+injectGatewayToken: truein your external agent configuration. - Remove the API key variables (for example,

 ANTHROPIC_API_KEY) from your CI/CD variables. - Configure the external agent to use the GitLab AI gateway proxy endpoints.